 Implants Can Replace Any Number of Missing Teeth

-The primary reason why patients request dental implants is because they need to restore one or more missing teeth.
+The primary reason why patients in Monroeville, PA, request dental implants is because they need to restore one or more missing teeth.
 Dental implants can replace a single missing tooth, several missing teeth, or an entire dental arch.
 As a result, implants are the gold standard for most dental professionals.
 The various types of dental implants, which include single tooth replacement, implant-retained overdentures, All-on-4, and Teeth-in-a-Day, can all help patients achieve a fuller and more functional smile.

 Single missing teeth resulting from facial trauma, periodontal disease, or infection can be restored with an implant-supported dental crown.